skial/haxe.io/src/wwx/2016/Justin Donaldson.md

 # Definitely, [Andy Li's](https://twitter.com/andy_li) efforts in this area have been a great help for the community.

-# What hardware you do you use?
+# Out of interest, what hardware you do you use?

 Mostly mac laptops.
 I have several.